 Numerous offices dedicated to student development comprise the Division of Student Affairs.
 These offices are described below.

-The Dean of Students Office is concerned with the overall quality of student life at Florida Gulf Coast University.
-The Dean of Students Office works directly with students and staff and faculty to help solve problems and provide support to students.
+Through a variety of departments listed below, The Dean of Sudents' Office cultivates a caring and supportive campus environment while preparing students for leadership in a dynamic, multicultural society.
+The Dean of Students' Office works directly with students and staff and faculty to help solve problems and provide support to students.
+Professional staff in the Dean of Students' Office administers the student conduct process, provides opportunities for student involvement in organizations, fraternity and sorority life, student media, leadership development, and provides academic support to TRiO eligible students.
 We assist individuals in crisis and as well as assist in managing campus crisis situations.
-The Dean of Students Office administers the student conduct process, provides opportunities for student involvement in organizations, fraternity and sorority life, student media, leadership development, and provides academic support to TRiO eligible students.
-Through a variety of departments listed below, The Dean of Sudents Office cultivates a caring and supportive campus environment while preparing students for leadership in a dynamic, multicultural society.
 Students seeking assistance can call our office and speak to a member of the Care Team during business hours.
 Please visit the website http://studentservices.fgcu.edu/dos/ or call 239-590-7900 for more information.